Normation/rundeck-plugin-rudder/Readme.md

 ![Configuring the new Rudder Resource](readme-resources/importing_4.png)

-After saving your changes, your Rudder nodes should now be listed alongside your existing nodes when you navigate to the "Nodes" page.
+After saving your changes, your Rudder nodes should now be listed alongside your existing nodes when you navigate to the **Nodes** page.

 > **_NOTE:_** The Rudder Groups your nodes are in will be imported as Tags in Rundeck.